 Out in the woods there’s this spooky old homestead that’s much, much older than the rest of town is.
 Like hundreds of years older.
 According to town legend, it used to be home to a coven of witches.
 In the early 1900s a couple girls were even hung from the maple tree at the center of town.
 Their names were Ann and Isha Black.
 It says in the town records that they were hung by the neck until dead in punishment for witchcraft.
 It was a proper witch hunt, except it was only a hundred years ago.

 The last of the Black family, Sigrid Black, died in the forties.
-As far as we know the Black Family homestead is empty out there.
+As far as we know the Black Coven homestead is empty out there.

 Madelyn and I were obsessed with that shit in middle school.
 I mean, what 13 year old girl isn’t obsessed with witchcraft I guess but we were really into it.
-We went out to the homestead once in middle school.
+We even went out to the homestead.
 We used to bury offerings under the oak tree where they hung Ann and Isha.
 We got in a huge fight in the seventh grade because I wanted to cast a hex on Bella Short but Madelyn didn’t think we should practice black magic.

 But just because Madelyn and I were obsessed with a small-town legend doesn’t mean that there are real, actual witches that exist in the world.
 Psychics and ghosts aren’t real.

 I tell myself, over and over, clinging desperately to my last shred of sanity.

 “Look,” Tilly said, frank and confident.
 “Maybe you are sleep walking.
 Maybe you tore up your homework yourself in your sleep and don’t remember.
 And like, that’s okay, you’ve been through a lot lately and if you’re having some kind of brain issue because of that, that’s fair.”
 She squeezed my hand.
 “But I also don’t see the harm in trying to get rid of it.
 If it is a haunting.”